-The second year consists of 80 credits of compulsory law modules (Law of Torts, Legal Foundations of the European Union, Land Law, Advanced Legal Writing and a Project Module) plus 40 credits of Business Studies modules (Financial Decision Making, International Economy, Human Resource Management and Global Marketing).
+The second year consists of 80 credits of compulsory law modules (Law of Torts, Legal Foundations of the European Union, Land Law, Legal Communications and Writing and Law in Action II) plus 40 credits of Business Studies modules (Financial Decision Making, International Economy, Human Resource Management and Global Marketing).

 Optional modules normally available from Birmingham Law School include: